aws/aws-eks-best-practices/content/security/docs/detective.md

+!!! info "We've Moved to the AWS Docs! 🚀"
+    This content has been updated and relocated to improve your experience.
+    Please visit our new site for the latest version:
+    [AWS EKS Best Practices Guide](https://docs.aws.amazon.com/eks/latest/best-practices/auditing-and-logging.html) on the AWS Docs

+    Bookmarks and links will continue to work, but we recommend updating them for faster access in the future.

+---

 # Auditing and logging

 Collecting and analyzing \[audit\] logs is useful for a variety of different reasons.
 Logs can help with root cause analysis and attribution, i.e. ascribing a change to a particular user.
 When enough logs have been collected, they can be used to detect anomalous behaviors too.
 On EKS, the audit logs are sent to Amazon Cloudwatch Logs.
 The audit policy for EKS is as follows: